Nordicebear-Games/draw-car-and-race/README.md

 # Draw Car and Race

-A game which I developed in 2 days for a job application
+A mini game which I developed for a job application.

 ![dcar](dcar1.png)